tomislijepcevic/orange3-imageanalytics/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Orange3 Image Analytics documentation!
+Welcome to Orange3 Text Embedding documentation!
 =============================================

 .. toctree::
    :maxdepth: 1
    :caption: Widgets

-   widgets/imageembedding
-   widgets/imageimport
+   widgets/textembedding

 Indices and tables